defensivepatent/model-defensive-patent/DPL_Markdown.md

 	(c) and, if the entity or individual has made a Discontinuation Announcement, the Discontinuation Date has not yet occurred.

-4. 'Discontinuation Date' means the date six (6) months after the date of an individual or entity’s most recent Discontinuation Announcement.
+4. 'Discontinuation Date' means the date six (6) months after the date a Discontinuation Announcement is submitted to the DPL Website.

 5. 'DPL Website' means a website to be established to publish DPL announcements.